Roblox/Studio-Tools/README.md

 ## Plugins

-* TerrainTools.rbxmx - smooth terrain manipulation and generation plugins.
+* TerrainTools.rbxmx - smooth terrain manipulation and generation plugin
-* TransformDragger.rbxmx - transform tool (part dragger)
+* TransformDragger.rbxmx - new part dragger (also known as Transform Tool)

 ## Issues